G-S9N6DX06CF

 6-7 weeks

-Which animals prey on them?
+Which animals hunt them?

-In Southern Africa their main predators are Giant eagle owls that eat them in large numbers.
+In Southern Africa, their main predators are Giant eagle owls that eat them in large numbers.

 How do hedgehogs defend themselves against predators?